JuliaStats/Distributions.jl/docs/src/extends.md

 end
 ```

-The package already implements a vectorized version of `rand!` and `rand` that repeatedly calls the he scalar version to generate multiple samples; as wells as a one arg version that uses the default random number generator.
+The package already implements a vectorized version of `rand!` and `rand` that repeatedly calls the scalar version to generate multiple samples; as wells as a one arg version that uses the default random number generator.

 ### Multivariate Sampler